My Favourite Game

 "My Favourite Game" is an alternative rock song written by Peter Svensson and Nina Persson for Swedish band the Cardigans' fourth studio album, Gran Turismo (1998).
 The song is the album's eighth track and was released as its first single on 14 September 1998.
 Lyrically, it is about a failing relationship and the attempt made to better the significant other or save people from themselves.

-"My Favourite Game" found minor international success, reaching number three in Sweden and number 14 in the UK.
+"My Favourite Game" achieved international success, reaching number one in Greece, number three in Sweden and number 14 in the United Kingdom.
 It also charted within the top 40 in several European countries and New Zealand.
-While it failed to chart on the US Billboard Hot 100 and its radio counterpart, it peaked at number 16 on the Billboard Modern Rock Tracks chart.
+While it failed to chart on the US Billboard Hot 100, it peaked at number 16 on the Billboard Modern Rock Tracks chart.

 The accompanying music video was directed by Jonas Åkerlund and features Persson joydriving on a desert road.
-It caused controversy due to its imagery of car crashes and reckless driving, and resulted it being recut to tone down the violence and appear on music channels.
-The song is featured in the 1999 video game Gran Turismo 2.
+It caused controversy due to its imagery of car crashes and reckless driving and resulted it being recut to tone down the violence and appear on music channels.
+The song was included in the 1999 video game Gran Turismo 2.

 Songwriting, recording and production

 "My Favourite Game" was written by guitarist Peter Svensson and lead singer Nina Persson during the recording sessions of the band's fourth studio album Gran Turismo between May and July 1998.
 The song, like the other songs from the album, was recorded in Tore Johansson's newly developed Country Hell recording studio in Skurup, Sweden.
 Persson started with the chorus, which "married the music so quickly that you couldn't tear them apart".
-Afterwards she wrote verses to "give the chorus meaning", which enabled her to "cram in a lot of lyrics into the verses" in contrast to other Cardigans songs with less lyrics such as "Erase/Rewind".
+Afterwards she wrote verses to "give the chorus meaning", which enabled her to "cram in a lot of lyrics into the verses" in contrast to other Cardigans songs with fewer lyrics such as "Erase/Rewind".

 Before recording on the song commenced, Svensson presented the song to producer Tore Johansson by playing the track on acoustic guitar.
 Although the song was originally taking shape as a slow country/rock shuffle, similar in style to Neil Young's "Old Man", the tempo was doubled upon request of Tore Johansson.
 Svensson declared that this helped as the band knew the song "was a single, but it wasn't working at first" under "the shuffle beat at half the tempo".
-It was soon after changing the musical direction of the song when the song's distinctive guitar hook evolved.
+Soon after changing the musical direction of the song, its distinctive guitar hook evolved.

 Both the drum and guitar parts were recorded in a "'70s-style dry room" while the vocals were recorded in the attic of the studio.

 Even though the drums were recorded using analogue tape compression, the rest of the song's production, including the "fat fuzzy bass line" and the coda, was completed using Pro Tools 24.